charles356/charles356/README.md

 ## Hi, I'm Charles 👋🏾👨🏿‍💻

 📊 I am a dedicated and passionate Data Analyst with a strong foundation in multiple programming languages and visualization tools, including RStudio, SQL, Power BI, and Tableau.
-Proficient in data manipulation, statistical analysis, API's and creating visualizations, I'm dedicated to turn raw data into meaningful insights ultimetly forming informed decision-making and strategic planning in organisations
+Proficient in data manipulation, statistical analysis, API's and creating visualizations, I'm committed to turn raw data into meaningful insights ultimetly forming informed decision-making and strategic planning in organisations

 🙋🏾‍♂️ I am always excited to connect with fellow data enthusiasts, anyone interested in any of my analysis, or just want to chat about data.